14 Questions to be Prepared for During a Home Care Assessment

 1. How is your loved one's hearing?

-You will be asked whether your loved one uses hearing aids, or is hard of hearing.
-This is so that Carers can be pepped to speak loud and clear if the client needs it.
+You will be asked whether your loved one uses hearing aids or is hard of hearing.
+This is so that Carers can be encouraged to speak loudly and clearly if the client needs it.

 2. How is your loved one's speech?

-The assessor will ask whether your loved one has any speech impairments or difficulties so that Carers can be made aware before visiting.
+The assessor will ask whether your loved one has any speech impairments or difficulties, so that caregivers are aware before the visit.

 3. How is your loved one's eyesight?

-Be prepared to be asked whether your loved one is registered blind, whether they wear glasses/contact lenses and if they are prone to falls due to poor eyesight.
+Be prepared to be asked whether your loved one is registered blind, whether they wear glasses or contact lenses, and if they are prone to falls due to poor eyesight.

 4. How is your loved one's mobility?

-You will be asked whether your loved one has any mobility issues e.g. whether they are bed-bound, use walking aids or require hoisting.
-This is so that the home care company can arrange for the appropriate Carers and the number of Carers to visit.
+You will be asked whether your loved one has any mobility issues, e.g., whether they are bed-bound, use walking aids, or require hoisting.
+This is so that the home care company can arrange for the appropriate Caregivers and the number of Caregivers to visit.

 5. How is your loved one's comprehension?